fpaupier/tensorflow-serving_sidecar/readme.md

 ![horse labelled with faster rcnn resnet](assets/out_image1.jpeg)

 2. An advanced tutorial to deploy your tensorflow server docker image on Google Cloud Platform.
-Unleash the power of GCP to get a highly scalable machine learning server running in a ``kubernetes`` cluster.
+Unleash the power of GCP to build a scalable machine learning server running in a ``kubernetes`` cluster.

 *The proposed object detection model is here to get you started quickly, feel free to use yours for more fun!*

 The reader is expected to be familiar with tensorflow, knowing how to export a model for inference will be helpful (`tensorflow-server` works with `savedModel`).
 Knowing docker or kubernetes are not pre-requisites since the commands used are simple and explained when needed.

-Those tutorials are highly inspired from [tensorflow-serving official documentation](https://www.tensorflow.org/serving/docker) with some tips and more detail on the installation process.
+Those tutorials are highly inspired by [tensorflow-serving official documentation](https://www.tensorflow.org/serving/docker) with some tips and more detail on the installation process.

 ## 0. Install the project